databricks/containers/ubuntu/gpu/README.md

 **WARNING**: Using conda in DCS images is no longer supported starting Databricks Runtime 9.0.
 We highly recommend users to extend [`cuda-11.8`](cuda-11.8) examples.
  We no longer support [`cuda-10.1`](cuda-10.1) and [`cuda-11.0`](cuda-11.0) compatibility with latest databricks runtime.

+**WARNING**: DCS images which extends [`venv`](cuda-11.8/venv/) need to be paired with DBR 14.x when creating a cluster.
+In order for REPL to launch successfully, the python packages used in the image HAVE to match with python packges used in the paried DBR version. [`venv`](cuda-11.8/venv/) uses version set from DBR 14.x

 There are three variations of GPU containers that can be used depending upon the CUDA version you wish to use:
 [`cuda-11.8`](cuda-11.8) contains the layers which install CUDA 11.8 [`cuda-11.0`](cuda-11.0)(*Deprecated*) contains the layers which install CUDA 11.0